Forced closing of positions on Forex.

 dealing centers usually close their clients’ positions for the following reasons:

-Margin Call - if the broker believes that the client's position is at risk and further provision of leverage could bring losses to the broker, he decides to force the position to be closed.
+• Margin Call - if the broker believes that the client's position is at risk and further provision of leverage may cause losses to the broker, he decides to forcibly close the position.
+Margin Call usually occurs if less than 30-40% of the deposit remains on the trader's account, the decision to close is made in each case individually.

-Margin Call usually occurs if less than 30-40% of the deposit remains on the trader’s account; the decision to close is made in each case individually. • Stop out - automatic closing of a position; if for some reason the margin call was not activated, the Stop out order is automatically triggered.
+• Stop out - automatic closing of a position, if for some reason the margin call was not used, the Stop out order is automatically triggered.
 Its size is 10-20%, that is, the trader has already lost 80-90% of his deposit.

-The trader’s task is to prevent forced closing of positions; this is usually done through the use of stop loss, take profit and money management in Forex .
+The trader's task is to prevent the forced closure of positions, usually this is achieved through the use of stop loss, take profit and capital management on Forex .